The Unforgiven - All-Rounder

 L Attack > (brief pause) > throw to punish them for blocking.

-S2 Special high/low mix ups, then punish for blocking with a throw.
+S2 Special high/low mix-ups, then punish them for blocking with a throw.

 - When you do land the throw, it's good have practiced connecting his

-S2 Special Super. - As show in the clip, the
+S2 Special Super. - As shown in the clip, the

 Dash is very brief.
-Just barely late the she Super will not hit.
+Just barely late, and the Super will not hit.

 Additionally, when an opponent is empty jumping, or keeps jump back blocking, hit them with an Air Throw combo: